Pets must be on a leash six feet long or less at all times.

 Bears and other predators are curious about dogs and have been known to attack them.

-Service animals are welcome in the visitor center, Chateau, and other areas where pets are traditionally prohibited, but for safety reasons service animals are not allowed in the cave.
+Service animals are welcome in the visitor center, Chateau, and other areas where pets are traditionally prohibited.
 For more information on service animals, please visit our Accessibility page.